youngjetduan/youngjetduan.github.io/index.md

 layout: homepage
 ---

-<h2 style="margin: -5px 0px 5px;">About Me</h2>
+<h2 style="margin: 0px 0px 5px;">About Me</h2>

-From 2023 to now, I acted as a researcher of AI infra in Huawei to develop heterogeneours traing and inference framework.
+From 2023 to now, I acted as a researcher of AI infra in Huawei to develop heterogeneours traing and inference framework for accelerating.
 I obtained my Ph.D. from 2017 to 2023 at [Tsinghua University (THU)](https://www.tsinghua.edu.cn), supervised by Prof.
 Jie Zhou and Asst.
-Prof. [Jianjiang Feng](http://ivg.au.tsinghua.edu.cn/~jfeng) since 2017.
+Prof. [Jianjiang Feng](http://ivg.au.tsinghua.edu.cn/~jfeng).
 I received B.Eng in the Department of Automation at THU from 2013 to 2017.

 {% include_relative _includes/educations.md %}

-<h2 style="margin: -5px 0px 5px;">News</h2>
+<h2 style="margin: -10px 0px 5px;">News</h2>

 <div style="height: 200px; overflow: auto;">
 <ul>